FAQ

 General reasons

-Firstly, it’s worth bearing in mind that most file portraits are created by just one person (the artist, Eric Corriel) so resources are highly limited and the majority of requests simply cannot be accommodated due to the nature of the process, which is not automated and requires a lot of individual attention.
+Firstly, it’s worth bearing in mind that most file portraits are created by just one person (the artist, Eric Corriel) so resources are highly limited and the majority of requests simply cannot be accommodated due to the nature of the process, which is not automated and requires a lot of manual work and individual attention.

 The most likely reason a commission is not accepted has nothing to do with the commission; it’s just that the artist is fully booked.